datanav/docs/overview.rst

 If you are looking to transform data into new shapes, or validate it against schema rules, please take a look at the different kinds of transforms that can be used in a pipe. :doc:`DTL <DTLReferenceGuide>` is a very powerful language that can reshape, and connect data from multiple datasets.

 Finally, when you have data you want to deliver out to other systems or just expose for them to consume it you can use the sink components.
 The :doc:`configuration <configuration>` has documentation on all the natively supported sinks.
-Again, if there is not a sink for a system you have it is straight forward to set up sesam to push data to a custom service.
+Again, if there is not a sink for a system you have it is straight forward to set up Sesam to push data to a custom service.